 It shall be securely deleted or destroyed; or

-It shall be pseudonymised in such a manner that the Personal Data can no longer be attributed to a specific Data Subject without the use of additional information, and that such additional information is kept separately and is subject to technical and organisational measures to ensure that the Personal Data are not attributed or attributable to an identified or identifiable natural person; or
+It shall be pseudonymized in such a manner that the Personal Data can no longer be attributed to a specific Data Subject without the use of additional information, and that such additional information is kept separately and is subject to technical and organizational measures to ensure that the Personal Data are not attributed or attributable to an identified or identifiable natural person; or

 It shall be transferred to an archive (unless this is prohibited by applicable local law or an applicable TDCX records retention schedule).

 The Data Subjects shall be required to inform TDCX if Personal Data they have provided are inaccurate, incomplete or outdated and TDCX shall rectify the data in accordance with Article 10.

 Personal Data shall be collected, used, transferred or otherwise Processed for one or more of the following purposes:

 TDCX management purposes.

 Legitimate Purposes for the Processing of Personal Data necessary for TDCX Business purposes include:

 The conclusion and execution of agreements with customers, suppliers and business partners, (including providing customer services and the purchasing goods and/or services);

 Recording and financially settling the delivery of services, products and materials to and from TDCX;

 Conducting marketing activities and promotions;